 Recently, doctors started worrying about the genuine possibility that vaping and opioid abuse can make COVID-19 worse.
 In fact, the National Institute on Drug Abuse recently published a reminder that the novel coronavirus could hit those with substance abuse disorders “particularly hard.”
 And, in San Francisco, California, doctors are worried over whether the rates of vaping are connected to the rates of severe complications in COVID-19 cases in young people.

-We recently updated this article with new information on the subject and added a section regarding opioid abuse and the increase COVID-19 risk associated.
+We recently updated this article with new information on the subject.
+We added a section regarding opioid abuse and the increase in COVID-19 risk associated.

 Some Doctors Are Certain Of The Link Between Vaping And COVID-19 Complications

 Right now, there is no definite causal link between vapers and complications from COVID-19.
 However, there is enough evidence that shows vaping causes severe damage to developing lungs.
 So, it stands to reason that combining the potentially weakened, developing lungs of a young vaper with the devastating effects of SARS-CoV-2 (illness caused by COVID-19) spells disaster.

 Some doctors are certain of the relationship between coronavirus illness complications and vaping.
 For example:

 “It makes perfect sense.
 The parts of the lungs that vaping gasses affect are the same parts that the virus targets.
 IF people already have lung injuries that involve the same sites that SARS-CoV-2 affects, of course, it’s going to make it worse.” – Doctor Cedric Rutland, pulmonary care specialist (Digital Trends).

 What Does The Current Science Say Regarding Vaping And COVID-19?